 Juice of 1 lemon

-Extra handful of frozen or fresh to serve
+Extra handful of fresh or frozen berries (optional)

-In small sauce pan add the berries and maple syrup, cook on a medium heat until the juices are flowing and have thawed through.
-Continue to let them bubble for a few minutes until the liquid becoming a little syrupy.
-Remove from the heat and allow to cool.
+2. Continue to let them bubble for a few mins, until the liquid becomes a little syrupy.
+Remove from the heat and set aside to cool.

-Once the berry mix has cooled down, stir it through the yogurt mix, it doesn't need to be completely incorporated.
-You could add an extra handful of frozen berries at this stage if you like.
+4. Once the berry mix has cooled down, stir it through the yogurt mix – it doesn't need to be completely incorporated.
+You could also add an extra handful of frozen berries at this stage, if you like.